Vietnam/Cambodia

 Morning:

-We take a drive to Ta Prohm and begin our introduction to the temples of Angkor with a visit to the Jungle Temple.
+We begin our day with a field trip to the Angkor National Museum.
+This modern museum offers an informative introduction to Cambodian temples, art, and the religious beliefs that shaped the ancient Khmer Empire.
+Next, we board our motorcoach and begin our introduction to the temples of Angkor with a visit to Ta Prohm, also known as the Jungle Temple.
 Unlike most of the temples of Angkor, Ta Prohm has been largely left to ruins.
-With its dynamic interaction between nature and man-made art, this atmospheric temple is a favorite for many - who can't help but feel a little like Indiana Jones or Lara Croft (which was filmed here) as we wander through the rubble.
-We then have a field trip to the Angkor National Museum.
-This new national museum will provide us with an informative introduction to Cambodian temples and their art.
+With its dynamic interaction between nature and man-made art, this atmospheric temple is a favorite for many - who can't help but feel a little like Indiana Jones or Lara Croft (which was filmed here) as we explore the ruins.

 Lunch: